Dr-Noob/Logica/README.md

 OPERADOR = operador_personalizado
 ```

-Por ejemplo, si quisieramos cambiar el operador AND sería:
+Por ejemplo, si quisieramos cambiar el operador AND, sería:

 ```
 and = ^